Polycystic Ovarian Syndrome and diabetes

-Polycystic Ovarian Syndrome (PCOS) is a hormonal condition that occurs in 12-18% of women between late adolescence and menopause.
-It’s one of the most common hormonal related problems in women during their reproductive years.
-PCOS is a leading cause of infertility and can also be a risk factor for other health problems.
+Polycystic Ovarian Syndrome (PCOS) is one of the most common hormone-related conditions experienced by women and a leading cause of infertility.
+It can also be a risk factor for other health problems like diabetes.

 - Irregular or absent periods

-- Weight gain (especially around mid section) and difficulty losing weight
+- Weight gain (especially around the mid-section) and difficulty losing weight

-What is the relationship between PCOS and type 2 diabetes?
+What is the relationship between PCOS and diabetes?